Stress Attack: Tips To Prevent Panic And Anxiety

 Panic attacks tend to be abrupt and include feelings of intense fear and impending doom.
 To be diagnosed as having experienced a panic attack, a person must have at least four of the following 13 symptoms from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5):

 Some of the physical sensations of anxiety attacks and panic attacks can be the same.
 In both situations, a person typically feels fear.
-They might have heart palpitations or chest pain.
+They might have heart palpitations, chest pain or shortness of breath.
 However, with a panic attack, the symptoms may be more intense, but they tend to reach their peak within 10 minutes.
 You may perspire, have shortness of breath, or tremble or shake.

 Some people who have a panic attack for the first time mistakenly think that they are having a heart attack or a similar cardiac episode.
 They might call 911 and get rushed to the emergency room before they figure out what they are actually experiencing.

 One of the differences between anxiety and panic attacks is that with panic attacks, a person may have symptoms of depersonalization (feeling outside their body) or derealization (feeling detached from their environment).
 They may also have a sense that they are going to die.
-People with anxiety attacks don’t tend to experience these symptoms.
+People with anxiety attacks don’t tend to experience these symptoms, though they may still feel significant discomfort due to heart palpitations or difficulty breathing.

 Panic disorder is a condition that's characterized by recurring, unexpected panic attacks.
 According to Medscape, “Patients with panic disorder have recurring episodes of panic, with the fear of recurrent attack resulting in significant behavioral changes (e.g., avoiding situations or locations) and worry about the implications of the attack or its consequences (e.g., losing control, going crazy, dying).”